top of page

 Ibn Sahl

-Abū Saʿd al-ʿAlāʾ ibn Sahl, described by Roshdi Rashed as "the first mathematician known to study lens'" was a hugely influential figure, whose application of the law of refraction around 600 years before Snellius (for whom the law of refraction is named) gives us a remarkable insight into the scientific tradition of early Islam.
+Abū Saʿd al-ʿAlāʾ ibn Sahl, described by Roshdi Rashed as "the first mathematician known to study lenses" was a hugely influential figure, whose application of the law of refraction around 600 years before Snellius (for whom the law of refraction is named) gives us a remarkable insight into the scientific tradition of early Islam.

 Biography

 Unlike the other thinkers discussed on this website, not much is known about Ibn Sahl's life.
 Born around the year 940CE, Abū Saʿd al-ʿAlāʾ ibn Sahl was an earlier pioneer in the world of optics.
 He is the first known Muslim to have studied Ptolemy's 'Optics', and would inspire the work of Ibn Al-Haytham.
-Associated with the Buyids in Baghdad, but likely of Persian descent, he would go on to release his crowning work "On the Burning Instruments" around 984CE.
+Associated with the Buyids in Baghdad, but likely of Persian descent, he would go on to publish his crowning work "On the Burning Instruments" around 984CE.
 He died around the year 1000CE, and was often overshadowed by his contemporaries.
 However, he left a lasting legacy on the field of optics, and was a very early researcher into the geometry of lenses, and should be rightfully credited with the discovery of the law of refraction, often called Snell's law despite his independent discovery of the law over 600 years after the death of Ibn Sahl.

 "On The Burning Instruments"

-"On the Burning Instruments" was a manuscript describing the production and optics behind different types of lenses, including 2 kinds of burning reflectors(parabolic and ellipsoidal) and two types of lens(plano-convex and biconvex) for which there are diagrams below.
+"On the Burning Instruments" was a manuscript describing the production and optics behind different types of lenses, including 2 kinds of burning reflectors (parabolic and ellipsoidal) and two types of lens (plano-convex and biconvex) for which there are diagrams below.
 This work, whilst an impressive display of the geometry of the Islamic golden age, is particularly significant because of one specific thing, the law of refraction.

 Biconvex Lens